kemichai/rfmpy/README.md

 ### Version
 0.0.1

-### Note
-Codes are currently at development and are subject to change at any time.
-Codes are designed to reproduce our results.
-For different applications the codes will need to be modified.

 ### Tests
 * Comparisons with Matlab codes are in good agreement (at least for the larger spikes).